is an annual event that occurs every October held by Digital Ocean.

 Digital Ocean could stop current way of Hacktoberfest.
 But instead they can do a proper hackathon

-choice.
-But set a limiter on how many repositories are considered.
-(Right now There is no upper
+Set a limiter on how many repositories are considered.
+(Right now There is no upper limit)

 Reward based on Quality of commits instead of quantity.

-Labeling hactoberfest and mentioning DigitalOcean might help spread word about the hackathon, but it
+Adding a hactoberfest label and mentioning DigitalOcean might help spread word about the hackathon, but it

 Instead, let developers submit link to the contributed repositories and usernames of developers

 to validate commits.
 If anyone starts spamming with meaningless commits, disqualify them after a warning.

 Will this stop the PR spam?
 Yes, to an extent.
 But the internet will never run out of spammers.